South Georgia Timeline

 Captain James Weddell, a British sealer and explorer on the brig Jane, visits the island whilst returning from an expedition to the Weddell Sea.

-Great Britain establishes government arrangements for South Georgia by Letter Patent.
+Great Britain establishes government arrangements for South Georgia by Letters Patent.

 First land-based scientific expedition sets up a station at Moltke Harbour, in Royal Bay.
 German scientists spend 13 months as part of the International Polar Year.
 Their vessel, Moltke, is the first steam-powered ship to visit the island.
 They set up the first telegraph system and take the first photographs.